 Standard Saddle Chairs

-Standard saddle chairs have a saddle-shaped seat without a backrest, encouraging active sitting and improving posture.
-They help maintain a natural, upright position, reducing discomfort and strain from prolonged sitting.
-Benefits include promoting active sitting and improving posture.
+With a saddle-shaped seat and no backrest, these chairs promote active sitting and help maintain a natural upright position, reducing strain from prolonged sitting.

 Split-Saddle Chairs